Oman travel advice

 Regional travel

 Canadians have been denied entry into Oman because their passports bore an Israeli visa, an Israeli border stamp, or an Egyptian or Jordanian border stamp issued by an office bordering Israel.
-Such a stamp would indicate the traveler has been in Israel.
+Such a stamp would indicate the traveller has been in Israel.

 Restricted zones